 Since starting my journey as a published author in 2019, I have taken on a new attitude.
 I am getting things done, like publishing a book I wrote 15 years ago.
 What can I do about all the social and environmental issues that face this planet we call home?
 Well, here follow a few of my ideas...

-5% of all profit made from my books will go to charitable endeavours
+5% of all profits made from my books will go to charitable endeavours

-As of June 2019, 5% of the profits of my books will go to Taking Wing Foundation towards supporting youths and young adults, residing in Gothenburg's immigrant district and who come from disadvantaged, immigrant backgrounds, achieve their potential.
+As of June 2019, 5% of the profits of my books will go to Taking Wing Foundation towards supporting youths and young adults, residing in Malmö's immigrant districts and who come from disadvantaged, immigrant backgrounds, achieve their potential.

 I also use my writing to further change by supporting charities with specific books.
 Read below for more information about these books and which charities they support.

 About Taking Wing Foundation

 Taking Wing Foundation is my own initiative to provide life coaching to young adults from the immigrant district where I live.
 I feel strongly that the biggest untapped potential for significant change is embedded in the youths with disadvantaged, working-class and immigrant background who have their feet in two worlds and who can therefore think out of the box to develop new and innovative solutions to our social and environmental difficulties.
 However, many of these youths are stuck with negative mental processes and self-images which hold them back from achieving their potential.
 Life coaching is the perfect solution to this, and I would like to provide it for a better future.